 This project consists of realignment and reconstruction of Taxiway A, comprised of bituminous asphalt pavement.
-Included in this project is pavement demolition, excavation, storm sewer installation, subbase and base course, asphalt paving, and airfield electrical.
+Included in this project is pavement demolition, excavation, storm sewer installation, subbase and base course, asphalt paving, pavement line striping, and airfield electrical.

 Work Location